Swytah/AI-Customer-Feedback-Intelligence-System/README.md

 ## 🚀 Overview

-An AI-powered system that analyzes customer feedback (tweets/reviews) to detect sentiment and identify key product issues.
+An AI-powered system that analyzes customer feedback to detect sentiment, identify key issues, and generate actionable insights for product decision-making.
-The goal is to help product teams make faster, data-driven decisions.

 ---

 ## 🎯 Problem

-Companies receive large amounts of unstructured customer feedback but struggle to:
+Companies struggle to analyze large volumes of unstructured feedback and extract meaningful insights for product improvements.

-* Understand sentiment (positive/negative tone)
-* Identify key issues from noisy data
-* Convert feedback into actionable insights

 ---